Butterfly

 “You get a sense that for everyone concerned, there are no safety nets.
 But neither [Richard] Gregory nor the Watermans seem to feel they need them.
 ‘I ask the questions, but if anything comes out through our conversations that they don’t want to go into the show, then they can veto it,’ says Gregory.
 The family are fine with that.
 ‘I don’t think that doing Butterfly has changed our relationships as a family,’ says Gail.
 ‘But it has made us more aware of each other as individuals.’

-So, after two months of working on the project, is Gregory any closer to answering his question about what a family is?
+So, after 2 months of working on the project, is Gregory any closer to answering his question about what a family is?
 He laughs.
-‘I was talking to an academic – a psychologist – about the piece and I was saying it was bizarre that all I can find that identifies what a family is, is genetics and familiarity with each other.
-He just looked at me and said, ‘What more do you want?'”
+‘I was talking to an academic - a psychologist - about the piece and I was saying it was bizarre that all I can find that identifies what a family is, is genetics and familiarity with each other.
+He just looked at me and said, 'What more do you want?'"